microsoft/vcpkg-docs/vcpkg/users/github-dependency-graph.md

 ---

 > [!TIP]
 > This page describes an experimental feature of vcpkg.
 We are actively developing this feature and would like to hear your feedback.
-Please let us know if you have any thoughts about the current functionality or any desired functionality.
+Let us know if you have any thoughts about the current functionality or any desired functionality by emailing vcpkg@microsoft.com or by filing an issue in [vcpkg-docs](https://github.com/microsoft/vcpkg-docs/issues).
 If you have feedback on any of the GitHub features that this enables, let us know tha too and we'll make sure it gets to the right folks at GitHub.

 # About the GitHub dependency graph